Jack Cummings (director): Post MGM career

 In March 1955 Cummings announced he would leave MGM once the 18 months left on his contract ran out.

 In June 1957 Cummings formed a company with Louis B Mayer to make two films.
 The Dragon Tree and Paint Your Wagon.
 However Mayer died before either could be made.
 In June 1958 Cummings signed a deal with 20th Century Fox.
 His films for Fox included The Blue Angel (1959), an unsuccessful remake of the 1930 film, starring May Britt and Curt Jurgens; Can-Can (1960), an adaptation of the Broadway hit, with Frank Sinatra; Bachelor Flat (1961), a Frank Tashlin comedy with Terry Thomas; and The Second Time Around (1961), a comedy with Debbie Reynolds.
 Of these the most successful was Can Can which Cummings said "wasn't a great picture" but "made a lot of money."
 Plans for him to produce Birdman of Alcatraz ended due to lack of government co operation.
 Other unmade films at Fox included a remake of Stage Door, plus The Will Adams Story and Paint Your Wagon.

 In July 1961 Cummings returned to MGM signing a deal with head of production Sol Siegel to make eight features over four years through his own company.
 His projects included a sequel to Seven Brides, The Widow to be made in Mexico, The Will Adams Story and Dragon Tree.
 While at MGM however he made only one film Viva Las Vegas (1964) with Elvis Presley.

 Cummings' last credit was Pipe Dreams (1976) with Gladys Knight.

 Personal life

-Cummings was married to Margery, with whom he had two daughters, Julie Ann and Cathy.
-He divorced Margert in 1946 after fifteen years of marriage.
+Cummings was married to Margery Straus, with whom he had two daughters, Julie Ann and Cathy.
+He divorced Margery in 1946 after fifteen years of marriage.

 In 1947, Cummings married Betty Kern, daughter of composer Jerome Kern.
-They had daughter Linda Kern (b.
-1952) and Cummings adopted Betty's son to Artie Shaw, Steven.
+They had daughters Linda Kern (b.
+1952) and Carla Luisa and Cummings adopted Betty's son from her previous marriage to Artie Shaw, Steven.
+Cummings and Kern were later divorced.
+She married Marvin Lee Miller in 1964.

-He had another daughter, Carla Luisa.
-Cummings died at age 84 in 1989 at Cedars Sinai Medical Centre.
+Cummings died at age 84 on April 28, 1989 at Cedars Sinai Medical Centre.